Algebra II Terms

 Get down with the lingo

 Common DifferenceIn an arithmetic sequences or series, it's the difference between any two terms.
+In other words, the number we're adding to each term.

 Common RatioIn a geometric sequence or series, it's the number used to multiply and obtain the next number in the sequence.